davidzosterman/Bodybuilding_Judge/README.md

 - Each pair of competitors added *two* datapoints for each competitor pair, with the order of the competitors as competitor 0 or 1 reversed.
 This was to prevent the network's two image recognition parts from learning features of different competitors.
 - If two competitors had the same ranking (eg. two competitors with ranking 16 or one competitor paired against himself) then the datapoint was thrown out.

-We divided the data into [training](./data/df_train.pkl), [validation](./data/df_val.pkl), and [test](./data/df_test.pkl) sets, with a split of ???SPLIT OF WHAT???.
+We divided the data into [training](./data/df_train.pkl), [validation](./data/df_val.pkl), and [test](./data/df_test.pkl) sets, with a split of 65-18-17.
 The training set consisted of 11,776 image pairs with one-hot-coded labels.
 To keep the integrity of our validation and test sets, we kept competitions intact and ensured no competitor appeared in more than one of the three sets.

 ### Data processing
 Processing was performed in the [neural_net_tuning_full_data.ipynb](./notebooks/neural_net_tuning_full_data.ipynb) notebook.